State of Rust 2026

 Context: Rust is no longer experimental in the kernel.
 Android's 6.12 kernel shipped Google's first production Rust driver.
 The first CVE assigned to Rust code in the kernel (CVE-2025-68260) fixed a race condition in rust_binder that could lead to crashes (DoS).
 (Phoronix coverage)

-Action: For kernel driver development: monitor Rust-for-Linux for stable APIs.
+Action: For kernel driver development: track Rust-for-Linux for stable APIs.
 Expect Rust-capable toolchain requirements in kernel builds.

 7. LLD Linker Default